ircam-ismm/webaudio-tutorials/scheduling/step-sequencer.md

 console.log(score);
 ```

-Thanks to this dynamic score, if you add a new sample ro change the number of steps, all the application will change dynamically without further work (which is quite nice...)
+Thanks to this dynamic score, if you add a new sample to change the number of steps, all the application will change dynamically without further work (which is quite nice...)

 ## Panning the tracks